 Many years have passed and I have taken those lessons to heart and God has always been faithful.
 He has blessed me beyond anything I could have imagined.
 He gave me a wonderful wife who has dedicated her life to helping people as a Special Education Teacher.
 We just celebrated 22 years.
 I have a healthy 21 year old son who I no longer lives with us.
 I have a BS in Religion, a Masters Degree in Discipleship Ministries from Liberty and a Masters Degree in Human Services.
 Up until recent I was the Director of Shelter Services at the Roanoke Rescue Mission.
 I learned as much during my six years at the Mission, if not more, than all my formal education put together.
 Both I and my wife are outdoor enthusiasts.
 We spend a great deal of our time hiking, camping, fishing, boating and other outdoor activities.
 I also love to write and have some published work under a pseudonym.

 I believe Sunday morning is the least of Pastors responsibilities.
 I am about bearing my brothers burdens, giving help and guidance to people in good times and bad, helping people find peace and joy in God, growing in their walk with the Lord and helping them be what God intended them to be.
 I am about connecting with people and loving them, providing an ear to listen, a shoulder to cry on and a friend to trust.

 God has truly blessed my life.
 In fact, if my blessings ended today, God has blessed me enough to see me through to the end of my life.
 It’s because of His goodness and mercy that I want to help others and tell everyone what He has done for me.
-Right now I am seeking guidance and direction to ensure I’m going where God wants me.
-Please join me as I pray for guidance and direction for my life and the possibility of Community Church.
+If you don’t have a church home or are looking for one, I’d like to invite you to visit us this Sunday.

 In Christ, Pastor Bryan